MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 This Virtual Machine only has one specific use: serve as a foundation for the custom golden image.
 In most cases, it gets deleted afterwards.

+> [!TIP]
+> When deploying a Virtual Machine, it's recommended to use SSH keys rather than password to protect the access.
+[Learn more](https://docs.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).

 ### Command line approach using Azure CLI

 On top of the general configuration variables, the following variables are also being used: